SynacNipo/Sacram/README.md

 ![Downloads](https://img.shields.io/github/downloads/SynacNipo/Sacram/total)

 > [!NOTE]
-> **STABLE** for its core use case: a systemwide TCP+UDP proxy over a WiFi
+> **Stable** for its core use case: a systemwide TCP+UDP proxy over a WiFi
-> Direct hotspot.
-Validated end-to-end with Proxifier — verify on your setup
-> before relying on it for anything critical.
+> Direct. — verify on your setup before relying on it for anything critical.

-Android app (Kotlin) that turns a spare Android phone into a **WiFi Direct hotspot + proxy** so a PC can reach the internet through the phone's data connection — UDP included.
+An Android Application that hosts **WiFi Direct + proxy** so a PC can reach the internet through the phone's data connection via Windows HTTP Proxy settings or proxifier

 1. Starts a **WiFi Direct** access point with a custom SSID + password
 2. Runs **Auto mode** — **SOCKS5** (`1080`, TCP + UDP ASSOCIATE) and **HTTP**